Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Knox has been the target of 10.8% (66 total) of his team's 609 passing attempts this season.

-- Knox (17 red zone targets) has been the recipient of 14.7% of his team's 116 red zone pass attempts.
+- With 17 targets in the red zone this season, Knox has been on the receiving end of 14.7% of his team's 116 red zone pass attempts.

-- The Bills, who rank third in the NFL in points scored, have attempted a pass 58.7% of the time while running the football 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Jets.